aussie-battler/Salty-Dog-Exile-Recruit-Ai/README.md

 The line should now read:  extraApps[] = {"ExAd_Unit"};

-4. Underneath the extraApps line add:
+4. Underneath the extraApps line should read:
 ```
 class CfgXM8
 {